russellkerns/dom_homework/README.md

 ## Reading Mocha Output

-Mocha output is divided into three pieces.
+Mocha output in the console is divided into three pieces.

 First, the names of all of the active tests which are not pending will be printed out along with checkmarks, if they pass.
 If colorized output is enabled, the passing tests will be green and the non-passing tests will be red.